 Resolution by the Dinaric States

 The Alpine Conference of 2006 declared The Western Balkans to be an area of “priority importance for cooperation” for the Alpine Convention on the initiative of Italy.
-Under Slovenian presidency in 2009 a process in view of achieving a common declaration was launched.
+Under the Slovenian Presidency in 2009, a process was launched with a view to achieving a common declaration.

 Caucasus Mountain Co-operation

 The Caucasus mountain range links together two seas on a territory with unique geological and environmental characteristics.
-With the aim of environmental protection and support for the sustainable development, the Caucasus countries (Armenia, Azerbaijan, Georgia, Iran, the Russian Federation and Turkey) stepped together with a meeting of the Authorized Representatives on the Development of a Legal Instrument for the Protection of the Caucasus Mountain Ecosystem in 2001 where a resolution recognizing the need of a legal instrument was signed.
+With the aim of environmental protection and support for the sustainable development, the Caucasus countries (Armenia, Azerbaijan, Georgia, Iran, the Russian Federation and Turkey) came together with a meeting of the Authorised Representatives on the Development of a Legal Instrument for the Protection of the Caucasus Mountain Ecosystem in 2001 where a resolution recognising the need for a legal instrument was signed.

 Central Asia